 The drastic changes in Timmy convince the girls that they can use their powers for good.
 Lily starts developing romantic feelings for this new version of her former tormentor.
 They persist even after she comes to know that he is actually attracted to Isaiah.
 Her subsequent act of casting a love spell on him is the only morally dubious thing that she does in the film.
 In the original, following the discovery of their powers, Sarah Bailey (Robin Tunney), Nancy Downs (Fairuza Balk), Bonnie Harper (Neve Campbell), and Rochelle Zimmerman (Rachel True) embark on a righteous crusade against everyone that has wronged them, but it soon takes a darker turn as they start to misuse their abilities and turn against one another.

-In ‘Legacy’, when the three other girls are told that Timmy has committed suicide, their blame themselves as they believe that their magic has caused this.
+In ‘Legacy’, when the three other girls are told that Timmy has committed suicide, they blame themselves as they believe that their magic has caused this.
 Their remorse is so immense that they give up on magic altogether.
 They even sever all ties with Lily after learning what she has done.
 While this gets retconned after it is revealed that Adam Harrison is behind Timmy’s death, it nonetheless helps Lister-Jones establish the inherent morality of her characters.
 She purposefully makes them near-impeccable, so in contrast, the action of their adversary will appear that much reprehensible.

 The Adversary

-When Timmy’s ghost informs Frankie, Tabby, and Lourdes about the nature of his death and who is behind it, the girls realize that they have been unfair to Lily and rush to her help.
+When Timmy’s ghost informs Frankie, Tabby, and Lourdes about the nature of his death and who is behind it, the girls realize they have been unfair to Lily and rush to her help.
 Individually, they are no match for Adam, who is a much more experienced magic-user.
 It is only by working together that they defeat him.
-The battle underscores the importance of unity in the face of what might seem like overwhelming odds, be it an all-powerful warlock or the patriarchal society.
+The battle underscores the importance of unity in the face of what might seem like overwhelming odds, be it an all-powerful warlock or a patriarchal society.

 Lily Meets Her Birth Mother

 There are hints sprinkled throughout the film about Lily’s possible ancestry.
 She eventually learns that Helen adopted her.
 In the closing scenes, she travels to a mental facility to meet her birth mother, making it quite easy for us to guess who she is even before her first screen appearance.
-There is only one character who was institutionalized at the end of the original film, Nancy.
+Only one character was institutionalized at the end of the original film, Nancy.
 She hasn’t changed much since the last time we saw her.
 Although there are obvious signs of aging, she is still immaculately dressed as ever in gothic attire.
 However, it seems that her time in the mental facility has made her more reserved and retrospective.

 When Nancy let Helen adopt Lily, she made sure that her daughter will never learn about her real identity, believing that it will protect the child from her enemies.
 Now, with Lily at her doorstep, Nancy realizes that her plan hasn’t worked.
 And she is right.
 Adam knew exactly who Lily’s real mother is and came after her because of it.
 While he was ultimately destroyed, the world has other warlocks as well as other types of adversaries.
 It seems that Nancy has to take a more active role in her daughter’s upbringing if she wants to keep her safe.